weaveworks/scope/CONTRIBUTING.md

 make tests
 ```

-There are integration tests for, but unfortunately it's hard to set them up in fork repositories and that setup is not documented.
-Help is needed to run integration tests in forks: https://github.com/weaveworks/scope/issues/2192
+There are integration tests for Scope, but unfortunately it's hard to set them up in forked repositories and the setup is not documented.
+Help is needed to improve this situation: https://github.com/weaveworks/scope/issues/2192

 # Acceptance policy